In this article, we dive into our Tapzi price predictions over the next 5 years and beyond to help you understand the viral gaming...

 If presale contracts were live, we tracked distribution of presale wallets and tested for concentration.
 We also reviewed treasury structures, stablecoin reserves, and burn/mint mechanics.

-While crypto presales can be an opportunity to find the next 1,000x token before they list on exchanges, they can also be highly risky compared to more established tokens.
-In summary, here are some of the pros and cons of investing in crypto presales.
+While cryptocurrency presales can be an opportunity to find the next 1,000x token before they list on exchanges, they can also be highly risky compared to more established tokens.
+In summary, here are some of the pros and cons of investing in these kinds of tokens.

 Pros